 All new graduate students who have or will have instructional responsibilities must enroll in the non-credit course UNIV 400 (Professional Development for Graduate Teaching Assistants), or, if applicable, UNIV 400 (B), which is designed for international graduate students.
 This required course consists of seminars, led primarily by faculty, that focus on effective professional communication skills and that provide teaching assistants with opportunities to discuss and reflect upon their instructional roles.
-New graduate students with TA responsibilities are also expected to attend the campus-wide TA orientation in August, and to be aware of the policies and guidelines presented in the University's TA Manual, which is available on line at http://studentaffairs.case.edu/education/tatraining/documents.html.
+New graduate students with TA responsibilities are also expected to attend the campus-wide TA orientation in August, and to be aware of the policies and guidelines presented University's in the ΤA Manual. which is available on line at http://studentaffairs.case.edu/education/tatraining/documents.html.

-If at any time you have difficulty fulfilling your responsibilities as a TA you must contact either the Director of Graduate Studies (Musicology/EMPP students) or your faculty supervisor (Music Education Students).
-Also, you must consult with this faculty member prior to altering the number of credits for which you are registered in a given semester, as your financial aid and/or teaching assignment may be affected by the change.
+If at any time you have difficulty fulfilling your responsibilities as a TA you must contact the Department Chair.
+Also, you must consult with your advisor, the Department Chair, and Laura Stauffer prior to altering the number of credits for which you are registered in a given semester, as your financial aid and/or teaching assignment may be affected by the change.
+Awards are given after careful consideration, and must be fulfilled unless a formal justification can be provided.